 - Your physiotherapist may advise you to do general exercises such as walking, swimming, dancing or cycling, or specific exercises to increase the strength and movement of particular muscles or joints.

-- The exercises are individualised to your specific condition; they are designed to keep you active and to build on what you can already do.
+- They are designed to keep you active and build on what you can already do.

-- Each therapist will work in a slightly different way depending on their training and experience.
+- Each therapist works in a slightly different way depending on their training and experience.